 One of the original spellings of the Donovan surname was Dhonnabháin (dhonn, meaning dark brown or noble).
-The Dhonnabháin coat of arms were granted or registered various times to various individuals and septs over the centuries.
+The Dhonnabháin coat of arms was granted or registered at various times to various individuals and septs over the centuries.

-The armorial bearings, although distinct in each case, do share similar elements.
-The mottos associated with the various arms include Adjuvante Deo in hostes (Latin for With the assistance of God against our enemies), Vir Super Hostem (Latin for A man above his enemies), Giolla ar a-namhuid a-bu (Gaelic for A man over his enemies forever [we are getting stonger!]) , In Deo faciemus Virtutem (Latin for With God I shall have be valiant and virtuous […and now more spiritual!]), Croom a boo (also, Croom abu [and political]) (Old Irish for Croom to victory), and finally, Imagines majorum as virtutem accendunt (Latin for the images of our ancestor’s lives inspire us to ever increasing valiancy and virtue).
+Armorial bearings, although distinct in each case, do share similar elements.
+The mottos associated with the various arms include Adjuvante Deo in hostes (Latin for With the assistance of God against our enemies), Vir Super Hostem (Latin for A man above his enemies), Giolla ar a-namhuid a-bu (Gaelic for A man over his enemies forever [we are getting stronger!]), In Deo faciemus Virtutem (Latin for With God I shall be valiant and virtuous […and now more spiritual!]), Croom a boo (also, Croom abu [and political]) (Old Irish for Croom: To victory), and finally, Imagines majorum as virtutem accendunt (Latin for The images of our ancestor’s lives inspire us to ever-increasing valiancy and virtue).

 In the early 1840s, four Donovan brothers and their two sisters came from County Cork, Ireland.